 Our Middle Market portfolio investments primarily consist of direct or secondary purchases of interest-bearing debt securities in companies that are generally larger in size than the LMM companies included in our LMM portfolio.
-While our Middle Market debt investments are generally secured by a first priority lien, 21.9% of the fair value of our Middle Market portfolio is secured by second priority liens.
+While our Middle Market debt investments are generally secured by a first priority lien, 19.5% of the fair value of our Middle Market portfolio is secured by second priority liens.

-Our current LMM portfolio consists of debt investments secured by first and second priority liens (62.4% and 2.4% of the total fair value of the LMM portfolio, respectively) on the assets of the portfolio companies and equity investments (35.2% of the total fair value of the LMM portfolio) in privately held LMM companies.
-The LMM debt investments generally bear interest at fixed rates and generally mature between five and seven years from the original investment date.
-However, since we purchased some of these investments subsequent to their original investment dates, the maturities range from approximately one to five years.
+Our current LMM portfolio consists of debt investments secured by first and second priority liens 68.0% and 2.6% of the total fair value of the LMM portfolio, respectively) on the assets of the portfolio companies and equity investments (29.4% of the total fair value of the LMM portfolio) in privately held LMM companies.
+The LMM debt investments generally bear interest at fixed rates and mature between five and seven years from the original investment date.
 The LMM equity investments represent an equity position or the right to acquire an equity position through warrants.

-Our Private Loan portfolio primarily consists of investments in interest-bearing debt securities in companies that are consistent with the size of companies in our LMM portfolio or our Middle Market portfolio, but are investments which have been originated through strategic relationships with other investment funds on a collaborative basis.
-Our Private Loan portfolio primarily consists of debt investments secured by first and second priority liens (76.7% and 23.1% of the total fair value of the Private Loan portfolio) on the assets of the portfolio companies and typically have a term of between three and seven years from the original investment date.
+Our Private Loan portfolio primarily consists of debt investments secured by first and second priority liens &1.6% and 18.3% of the total fair value of the Private Loan portfolio) on the assets of the portfolio companies and an equity investment (0.1% of the total fair value of the Private Loan portfolio) in a Private Loan company as ofJune 30, 2015.
+The Private Loan debt investments typically have stated terms between three and seven years from the original investment date.